raychorn/microservices-framework_light/README.md

 3. No Database Support but you can roll your own.
 4. No Security Support other than the __ID__ for each module which must appear in each URL.

+### Web Framework Agnostic

+1. Works with Flask and gunicorn.
+2. Works with FastAPI and uvicorn.
+3. Works with Django and wsgi or whatever else Django supports for deployment.

 ## Getting Started <a name = "getting_started"></a>